Primary Education (5-11) with QTS BA (Hons)

 You will complete assessed professional placements in each year of study.
 This enables you to gain a broad experience teaching across the Primary age range.
 Following successful completion of the programme, you will be recommended for Qualified Teacher Status.
 Students become teachers in a variety of school settings, ranging from those within our local partnerships to international schools abroad.

-All of our QTS graduates move onto Early Career Teacher (ECT), which will support you through the first two years of teaching.
+All of our QTS graduates move onto Early Career Teacher (ECT), which will support your professional development through the first two years of teaching.

 Enhancement opportunities